 We're still a few months away from peak soup season—I'm not usually in the mood for a steaming bowl of stew when the temperatures are still in the 80s.
-But not all soups are cold-weather affairs, and a light, chilled soup can be super refreshing on a hot day.
-Our favorite summery soups show off the season's best fresh produce: corn, tomatoes, squash, and more.
-Some don't even need to be cooked, which is especially appealing on a scorching day.
-From classic and not-so-classic gazpacho, to corn chowder and Korean noodles, we've rounded up 12 of our favorite soup recipes perfect for the waning days of summer.
+But not all soups are cold-weather affairs, and a light chilled soup can be super refreshing on a hot day.
+Our favorite summery soups show off the season's best fresh produce—corn, tomatoes, squash, and more—and some don't even need to be cooked, which is especially appealing on a scorching day.
+From classic and not-so-classic gazpacho to corn chowder and Korean noodle soup, we've rounded up 15 of our favorite soup recipes perfect for the hottest days of summer.

-While tomato-based gazpachos are most common, there are a variety of similar no-cook soups that use different ingredients.
-To make ajo blanco (sometimes called white gazpacho) you keep the bread, but blend it up with blanched almonds and garlic.
+While tomato-based gazpachos are best-known, there's a variety of similar no-cook soups that use a different set of ingredients.
+To make ajo blanco (sometimes called "white gazpacho"), we keep the bread, but blend it up with blanched almonds and garlic.
 Garnish with green seedless grapes.

 Cantaloupe Gazpacho With Crispy Prosciutto

 This gazpacho variation is inspired by the classic combination of cantaloupe and prosciutto.
-The melon makes the soup pleasantly fruity, but we keep the cucumber and onion to make sure it doesn't turn into a dessert.
-Oven-crisped prosciutto adds a crispy, salty finishing touch.
+The melon makes the soup pleasantly fruity, but keeping the usual cucumber and onion ensures it doesn't turn into a dessert.
+Oven-crisped prosciutto adds a savory, salty finishing touch.

 No-Cook Blender Tomato Soup

-We're cheating a little here—this recipe is cooked, but rather than using the stove we get all the heat we need from a Vitamix.
-The high-powered blender cooks the onions and tomatoes, and white bread and olive oil make the soup luxuriously creamy without any dairy.
-Keep this recipe in mind all year—the soup's good hot or cold.
+We're cheating a little here—this recipe is cooked, but rather than using the stove, we get all the heat we need from a Vitamix.
+The high-powered blender actually cooks the onions and tomatoes, and white bread and olive oil make the soup luxuriously creamy without any dairy.
+Keep this recipe in mind all year long—the soup's good hot or cold.